-Jill Bigos received her B.A. in biology and chemistry, and earned her M.S. in forensic science.
-Her research projects included work on tadpole metamorphosis and histology.
+Jill Bigos received her master’s degree in forensic science.
+Her interests include the forensic applications of biochemistry and the expansion of STEM (science, technology, engineering, and math) education for undergraduates.
+Her research projects have included work on tadpole metamorphosis and histology.
 She currently teaches anatomy & physiology for undergraduate nursing majors, as well as forensic science.
-She is also involved in various STEM (science, technology, engineering, and math) outreach initiatives for local students in middle school through high school.
+She is also involved in various STEM outreach initiatives for local students in middle school and high school.

 Xiomara Albán DeLobato serves as the associate director of admission at Elms College.
-She studied international affairs and Spanish at the University of New Hampshire (UNH).
+She earned a dual B.A. degree in international affairs and Spanish from the University of New Hampshire (UNH) in 2010.
 Xiomara brings a wealth of experience in higher education from her work in admissions at UNH and career services at Springfield College.
-She is also a member of the board of directors for the Springfield Public Forum and president of the Alumni Council for SABIS International Charter School.
-Xiomara has a passion for social justice and continues to work toward academic equity, equality, and accessibility for underrepresented populations.
+She is also an executive member of the board of directors for the Springfield Public Forum and president of the Alumni Council for SABIS International Charter School.
+Xiomara has a passion for social justice and continues to work towards academic equity, equality, and accessibility for underrepresented populations.

-Jon Todd is the director of new student and transition programs at Elms College.
-He oversees orientation and Welcome Week, and advises the Commuter Board.
-Previously, he was the director of residence life at Elms College, and worked in residence life at UMass Amherst prior to joining the Elms Staff in 2012.
+Jon Todd is the director of residence life and new student programs at Elms College.
+He oversees orientation and Welcome Week, the ASPIRE Connect Peer Mentor Program, and co-directs First Year Seminar.
+Previously, he was the director of residence life at Elms College, and worked in residence life at UMass Amherst prior to joining the Elms staff in 2012.
 He earned his B.A. in journalism from Texas A&M University and earned his M.A. in higher education administration from Bowling Green State University in Ohio.
 He enjoys talking with students about building inclusive communities, developing their strengths, and coping with change.